turingschool/front-end-curriculum/lessons/module-2/recursion.md

 - Otherwise, if `n` is even, repeate this process on `n/2`
 - Otherise, if `n` is odd, repeat this process on `3n + 1`

-Write a recursive function that calculatees how many steps it takes to get to 1
+Write a recursive function that calculates how many steps it takes to get to 1

 n | collatz(n) |Steps
 --- | :---: | ---